Truman Doctrine: Truman's address

 To pass any legislation, Truman needed the support of the Republicans, who controlled both houses of Congress.
 The chief Republican spokesman Senator Arthur Vandenberg strongly supported Truman and overcame the doubts of isolationists such as Senator Robert A. Taft.
-Truman laid the groundwork for his request by having key congressional leaders meet with himself, Secretary of State George C. Marshall, and Undersecretary of State Dean Acheson.
+Truman laid the groundwork for his request by having key congressional leaders meet with himself, U.S. Secretary of State George C. Marshall, and Undersecretary of State Dean Acheson.
 Acheson laid out the "domino theory" in the starkest terms, comparing a communist state to a rotten apple that could spread its infection to an entire barrel.
 Vandenberg was impressed, and advised Truman to appear before Congress and "scare the hell out of the American people."
 On March 7, Acheson warned Truman that the communists in Greece could win within weeks without outside aid.

 When a draft for Truman's address was circulated to policymakers, Marshall, Kennan, and others criticized it for containing excess "rhetoric."
 Truman responded that, as Vandenberg had suggested, his request would only be approved if he played up the threat.

 On March 12, 1947, Truman appeared before a joint session of Congress.
 In his eighteen-minute speech, he stated:

 I believe it must be the policy of the United States to support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures.

 I believe that we must assist free peoples to work out their own destinies in their own way.

 I believe that our help should be primarily through economic and financial aid which is essential to economic stability and orderly political processes.

 The domestic reaction to Truman's speech was broadly positive, though there were dissenters.
 Anti-communists in both parties supported both Truman's proposed aid package and the doctrine behind it, and Collier's described it as a "popularity jackpot" for the President.
 Influential columnist Walter Lippmann was more skeptical, noting the open-ended nature of Truman's pledge; he felt so strongly that he almost came to blows while arguing with Acheson over the doctrine.
 Others argued that the Greek monarchy Truman proposed to defend was itself a repressive government, rather than a democracy.

 Despite these objections, the fear that there was a growing communist threat almost guaranteed the bill's passage.
 In May 1947, two months after Truman's request, a large majority of Congress approved $400 million in military and economic aid to Greece and Turkey.
 Increased American aid assisted the Greek government's defeat of the KKE, after interim defeats for government forces from 1946 to 1948.
 The Truman Doctrine was the first in a series of containment moves by the United States, followed by economic restoration of Western Europe through the Marshall Plan and military containment by the creation of NATO in 1949.